chanlhock/SlapImage/README.md

 If you appreciate my work, do support me by...<br>
 <a href="https://www.buymeacoffee.com/chanlhock" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+## License
+See the GNU General Public License for more details.

 ## :speech_balloon: Feedback and Suggestions
 For any feedback or suggestions, feel free to contact me via email:\
 :email: chanlhock@gmail.com :mouse: